Happy Medics UK Medical Education

 Acute Medicine Course Modules

-Each module covers a common, high-risk acute presentation end-to-end – from recognition and assessment through investigation, diagnosis, and management.
-Teaching is aligned with current national guidelines and grounded in a diagnostic framework you can use on your next shift.
+Each module covers recognition, investigation, diagnosis, and management – aligned with national guidelines and grounded in a structured approach you can use on your next shift.

 01